 With her degrees in hand, Martinez followed her heart, doing social work at a nursing home and then working with patients at a hospice care unit.

-Those experiences eventually led her to the Cancer Therapy & Research Center where she serves as the social worker in the Patient & Family Services division.
+Those experiences eventually led her to the UT Health San Antonio MD Anderson Cancer Center where she serves as the social worker in the Patient & Family Services division.

 In her job, she works with cancer patients to solve and cope with the myriad of problems encountered by those with the disease.
-Counseling also is an important part of her role at CTRC.
+Counseling also is an important part of her role at the Cancer Center.

 “People dealing with cancer need someone to listen to their personal and family issues,” Martinez says.
 “Sometimes they find it easier to talk to a social worker who understands their needs.”